 India has produced some great actors over time.
-After all, Indian film industry is the largest in the world and produces the most number of films every year.
-More films, means more actors.
+After all, the Indian film industry is the largest in the world and produces the most number of films every year.
+More films mean more actors.
 And more actors means more choices.
 To boil down those hundreds of choices to twenty was extremely difficult.
-We understand some of the readers won’t agree with our final choices and there are bound to be ideological clashes.
+We understand some of the readers won’t agree with our final choices, and there are bound to be ideological clashes.
 But that’s the whole point of having different views.
-In that spirit, here’s the list of greatest Indian actors of all time.
-Tell us who’s your favorite among these top Indian actors ever.
+In that spirit, here’s the list of the greatest Indian actors of all time.

 20. Irrfan Khan

 The thinking man’s actor.
 That’s how he is usually portrayed.
 Unconventional looks, lanky figure, but a powerhouse of acting.
 That’s how he’s known all over the world.
 One of the earliest actors to do crossover cinemas, Irrfan Khan is renowned for his acting skills, his mannerisms, and ability to do any role.
 An alumnus of the National School of Drama, he started his career by doing bits and pieces roles along with television.
 Soon he started making waves with his unconventional choice of roles.
 Over the years, his work has made him a known face in the international diaspora of cinema.